Welcome to digital marketing at Sourcegraph! We’re thrilled you’ve stumbled upon our humble corner of the handbook. Let us show you around…

 - Gated content campaigns seek to solve an identified problem for our audience while positioning Sourcegraph as a thought leader.
 They’re a key component of a give-get strategy, where we first offer something of value (knowledge about a problem, an exclusive peek into what successful peer companies are doing, etc.) and then ask for something small in return like an email and the opportunity to add someone to our nurture campaigns.

 - Web-based awareness programs – when clickthrough ads are being served on developer-facing websites or networks, our goals are to see Sourcegraph website visitors (traffic) from those ads and multiple page visits/actions (engagements) taken by those visitors, which shows interest in learning more about Sourcegraph

 - Podcast sponsorships and other sponsorships that don’t provide clickthrough opportunities – we consider these awareness campaigns only, as part of our overall demand creation efforts

 - Acquisition campaigns designed to generate leads are measured by the number of leads created as a result of the campaign.
 A lead is created when a person does a high-intent action such as submitting a Contact Us / Request for Demo form, downloading the free/open-source version of Sourcegraph, or signing up for a Sourcegraph.com Account to save searches on our web-based Cloud product.

-We run (or have run) ads/sponsorships on the following channels in order to raise awareness of Sourcegraph in the developer community, and the list is continually evolving.
+We run (or have run) ads/sponsorships on a number of channels in order to raise awareness of Sourcegraph in the developer community, and the list is continually evolving.
 Have a suggestion?
 We’re all ears!
 Send it our way in the #digital-campaigns channel.